communitiesuk/funding-service/README.md

 [This function](./tests/conftest.py#L22) skips e2e or non-e2e tests depending on if they are in the `e2e` module under `tests`, so no individual tests need to be marked with the `e2e` marker.

+### Pre-requisites for E2E tests in deployed environments
+In order for the E2E tests to run against deployed environments (either kicked off locally or as part of the deployment pipeline) we mock session cookies for specific user types (currently a Platform Admin and a Grant Team Member on Deliver Grant Funding).
+These require us to have users with specific email addresses created in the database, and in the case of the Platform Admin they need the Platform Admin role.
+The IDs of these pre-existing users are stored in the AWS Parameter Store for each environment.

+If the database is reset and wiped, these two users and the role will need to be manually added to the databases online - `svc-Preaward-Funds@test.communities.gov.uk` as the Platform Admin user and role, and `svc-Preaward-Funds@communities.gov.uk` as a normal user without any role.

+If adding them to an empty database (either via the ad-hoc script or via the Query editor in AWS), be sure to use the correct IDs from the Parameter Store as the IDs of these users.

 ### Run E2E tests against an AWS environment

 Additional flags must be passed to the `pytest` command: